 Another option is IAESTE, an organisation that provides internships for students in scientific and technical fields of study.
 You will need a work permit to begin an internship in Turkey, which you can obtain from the Turkish consulate in your own country.

 Internships are mostly unpaid, but some employers will provide free accommodation in Turkish university halls and a monthly allowance, often in the region of TRY 1,485 (£120).

-Any British national looking to work in Turkey will need to secure a work permit before arriving in the country.
+Any UK national looking for long-term work in Turkey will need to secure a work permit before arriving in the country.

 To apply for a work permit from the UK, you'll first need to submit a pre-application for a visa.
 This involves uploading copies of documents to be pre-processed before taking the originals to the in-person application appointment at your local Turkish consulate or embassy, such as the Turkish Embassy In London.